 Getting Started

-Four steps stand between you and your first quote: create a wallet, deposit platform meme, generate API credentials, and start with conservative quote limits.
+Five steps stand between you and your first quote: create a wallet, deposit FISH, generate API credentials, connect market data, and start with conservative quote limits.

 Step 1: Create a Wallet